 Using the Spin Button in Microsoft Excel can help you quickly and easily make adjustments to numerical values in a worksheet.
 The Spin Button is a small, rectangular control with two arrows pointing in opposite directions.
 When you click the Spin Button, it adds or subtracts a value from the active cell.
 The amount of the adjustment can be determined according to the user’s choice.
 In this article, I am going to explain the whole procedure on the topic of how to control multiple cells with a Spin Button in Excel.
 I hope it will be helpful for you if you are looking for a similar sort of thing.

-Step-by-Step Procedures to Control Multiple Cells with Spin Button in Excel
+Procedures to Control Multiple Cells with Spin Button in Excel: Step-by-Step

 To control multiple cells with Spin Button in Excel, I am going to explain the whole procedure in detail in the following section.
 I have divided the whole procedure into 4 different parts to make it more simple to understand.
 Let’s march forward.

 - It is a must to have a proper dataset to explain the whole procedure of controlling multiple cells with Spin Button.
 So, I have arranged a dataset where the monthly sales of a store are listed.
 I have arranged the data of that store in the Item No, Item Name, Price, and Quantity I am going to calculate the total sales amount of each product considering the unit price fixed.
 So, the only variable here is the Quantity column.
 So, my purpose is to control the cells from E5 to E9 with the Spin Button.

 - In order to find the total sales amount of a product, it is necessary to multiply the unit price of a product by the quantity of that product.
 For that purpose, input the following formula in a preferred cell (i.e. F5) to have the total sales amount of a product.

 - Now, press ENTER to have the result.

 - Afterward, use Fill Handle to AutoFill the rest cells in column F.